-(a) The Independent Ethics Counsel shall notify the accused party, the complainant, and the City Attorney of the ethics charges in writing within fourteen (14) days after an independent Hearing Officer is appointed.

-- (b) The accused party shall be given fourteen (14) days to respond in writing to the Independent Ethics Counsel and the Hearing Officer, either admitting the violations or requesting a public hearing.
-The Hearing Officer shall consider the accused party's failure to respond within fourteen (14) days to be an admission of guilt and may then move to impose sanctions.
-The time for response may be extended or the matter may be reconsidered upon a showing of good cause for failure to timely respond. - (c) If the accused party is a member of City Council, such person is automatically recused from the vote to appoint the Hearing Officer and is required to refrain from voting on or taking any direct official action concerning the matter. - (d) If the accused party is subject to a criminal investigation or a criminal charge is pending against the accused party and the investigation or charge is related to the conduct underlying the allegations of ethics violations, the accused party may submit a request to stay the proceedings until the conclusion of the criminal investigation or charges.
-The Hearing Officer has sole discretion to stay the proceedings pursuant to a request under this Subsection.
+- (a) If the City Council elects to issue a notice to proceed with allegations of ethics violations based on the recommendation of the Independent Ethics Counsel, the City Council shall notify the accused party, the complainant, the Independent Ethics Counsel, and the City Attorney of the ethics charges in writing within seven (7) days after the decision is made. - (b) The accused party shall be given fourteen (14) days to respond in writing to the City Attorney and the City Council either admitting the violations or requesting a public hearing.
+The City Council shall consider the accused party's failure to respond within fourteen (14) days to be an admission of guilt and may then move to impose sanctions.
+The time for response may be extended or the matter may be reconsidered by City Council upon a showing of good cause for failure to timely respond. - (c) If the accused party is a member of City Council, such person is automatically recused from participating in the matter as a member of City Council and is required to refrain from voting on or taking any direct official action concerning the matter. - (d) If the accused party is subject to a criminal investigation or a criminal charge is pending against the accused party and the investigation or charge is related to the conduct underlying the allegations of ethics violations, the accused party may submit a request to City Council to stay the proceedings until the conclusion of the criminal investigation or charges.
+City Council has sole discretion to stay the proceedings pursuant to a request under this Subsection.
+City Council may resume the proceedings at any time.